The body mass index (BMI) is a measure that uses your height and weight to work out if your weight is healthy.

 - between 25 and 29.9 – you're in the overweight range

-If you want to calculate your BMI, try our healthy weight calculator.
+If you want to calculate your BMI, you can use the healthy weight calculator.

 Accuracy of BMI